JoshCunningHum/vue-adv-tooltip/README.md

 ## Features

+### Quick Terminology

+Before we go with the features, its important which 'thing' I am talking about.

+**Trigger** - Refers to the DOM element that triggers the tooltip to appear

+**Tip** - Refers to the tooltip/content that appears when the trigger is hovered

+**TooltipLayer** - Refers to the DOM Layer where the tooltips gets teleported

+---

+### Following Container

-- **Following Container**: The tooltip container will follow the mouse, as long as it is hovering on a tooltipable item.
+The tip will follow the mouse, as long as it is hovering on a trigger.

+### Auto Placement

-- **Auto Placement**: Since different parts of the site can contain a tooltipable item, the container can auto-adjust on where it should be placed, relative to the mouse.
-This is also overrideable if you wish to show tooltips only on specific direction.
+Since different parts of the site can contain a trigger, the tip can auto-adjust on where it should be placed, relative to the mouse.
+This is also overrideable if you wish to show tips only on specific direction.

+### Nestable tooltips

-- **Nestable Tooltips**: You can nest tooltips! and you can select which triggers the inner tooltips to appear; delay/keypress.
+You can nest tooltips! and you can select which triggers the inner tooltips to appear; delay/keypress.

+### Directive/Component

-- **Directive/Component**: If you want to just show a simple tooltip, you can use the `v-tooltip` directive (overrideable) or if you want a complex tooltip (e.g. nested), you can use the `AdvTooltip` component (kinda overrideable but better imported for type support)
+If you want to just show a simple tooltip, you can use the `v-tooltip` directive (overrideable) or if you want a complex tooltip (e.g. nested), you can use the `AdvTooltip` component (kinda overrideable but better imported for type support)

+### Efficient

-- **Efficient**: Only runs on a single mouse move event no matter how many tooltip components you are using.
+Only runs on a single mouse move event no matter how many tooltip components you are using.
+Also, handles unmounting/mounting efficiently, so no worries on loading a page with bunch of tooltips, since those are only shown/loaded in the DOM when the trigger is hovered.

 ## Installation